Learning DNF through Generalized Fourier Representations: BN Induced Fourier Basis

 The same sequence of equations for $\phi^2$ yields 1, and taking the expectation over $x_{\pa(\CS)}$ returns the same constant.
 This establishes (a) and (b).
 Note from these equations that if we perform expectations in reverse order (from $k$ to $1$) then a $\phi$ term yields a zero for the entire expectation and a $\phi^2$ term contributes a multiplier of 1, i.e., the value is taken from the next expectation.

 We next observe that (c) holds by definition:

 For (d) we have

 Let $\CS\cup \CT=\{{j_1}, \ldots,{j_k}\}$ where $j_1, \ldots,j_k$ satisfy the BN ordering.
 Then we can order the expectations in \eqref{eq:ExpBasisProduct} in the same manner as the expectations in \eqref{eq:ExpBasisSingle}.
-As above, if is $\CS\Delta \CT$ not empty then the expectation on its variable yields a zero and the entire expectation is 0.
+As above, if is $\CS\Delta \CT$ not empty then the expectation on its last variable in the ordering yields a zero and the entire expectation is 0.
 On the other hand variables in $\CS\cap \CT$ yield a 1, so if $\CS\Delta \CT$ is empty the expectation is 1.
 Finally, taking expectation over $X_{\pa(\CS\cup \CT)}$ maintains the constant. \end{proof}

 Note that unlike the uniform case where $\pS \phi_{\CT} = \phi_{\CS\Delta \CT}$ we have the weaker property (c).
 Properties (b,d) show that $\pS$ functions are orthonormal w.r.t.\ inner product $\<f, g\>=\EE_D[f(\bfX) g(\bfX)]$.
 Moreover, they form a basis for the space of all functions on the Boolean cube: